JaatrovyKnedlicek/SysForge/README.md

 ## Roadmap

- 1. Im working on version 1.2.0 which will bring more tools
+ 1. Im working on version 2.0.0 which will bring more functions and focus more on using .NET and Windows API.

 ## Contributions